 What to include in the training

-OSHA requires you to provide process-specific safety training to all your employees.
-This requirement covers hazardous waste handling and disposal, given its potential impact on health and safety.
+OSHA requires you to deliver process-specific safety training to all employees.
+Specifically, this requirement includes hazardous waste handling and disposal because of its potential impact on health and safety.

-Here’s an example outline of what you might include in the training:
+Here’s an example outline of what you might include in the hazardous waste awareness training:

 - Types of waste generators according to the EPA (and which one you are)